 When you travel to Russia, you will undoubtedly want to bring back a memento from your trip, not to mention small souvenirs for important people back home.
 It’s very easy in Russia to fall into the tourist trap of buying overpriced Matryoshka dolls from one of the massive souvenir markets.
 If you’re traveling on a budget, you don’t have to hunt around for the cheapest nesting doll set or magnet.
 Choose one of these interesting, unique, and truly Russian gifts instead:

 01 of 05

 It may sound crass, but Russia is famous for its high-quality vodka, and the accessories that go with it (i.e. shot glasses) can be found in almost any Russian home.
 So if you know any vodka drinkers back home, getting them some nice Russian vodka and high-quality shot glasses makes a very authentic gift.
-I would recommend going to a real housewares store for the best crystal shot glasses, but there’s nothing wrong with picking up a few that are embellished with a picture of the city you’re visiting – and these can be found at any souvenir market.
+We recommend going to a real housewares store for the best crystal shot glasses, but there’s nothing wrong with picking up a few that are embellished with a picture of the city you’re visiting—and these can be found at any souvenir market.

 02 of 05

 Russia makes some incredible candy and chocolate, and you can find these for sale in almost any Russian shop.
 Sometimes you can even visit the factory and visit the shop there, as you can in Moscow (the ex-factory-turned-museum is called Krasny Oktyabr).
 You can’t really go wrong with Russian candy, but be careful when choosing chocolate—don’t go for the cheapest kind, and obviously don’t buy anything that is clearly not Russian (e.g. Lindt).

 Crosses and Religious Artifacts